United States v. Jones (2012): Impact and subsequent developments

-Walter E. Dellinger III, the former U.S. Solicitor General and the attorney who represented Jones, said the decision was "a signal event in Fourth Amendment history."
+Walter E. Dellinger III, a former U.S. Solicitor General and the attorney who represented Jones, said the decision was "a signal event in Fourth Amendment history."
 He also said the decision made it more risky for law enforcement to use a GPS tracking device without a warrant.
 FBI director Robert Mueller testified in 2013 that the Jones decision had limited the Bureau's surveillance capabilities.

 Criminal defense attorneys and civil libertarians such as Virginia Sloan of the Constitution Project praised the ruling for protecting Fourth Amendment rights against government intrusion through modern technology.
 The Electronic Frontier Foundation, which filed an amicus brief arguing that warrantless GPS tracking violates reasonable expectations of privacy, praised Sotomayor's concurrence for raising concerns that existing Fourth Amendment precedents do not reflect the realities of modern technology.

-The Supreme Court remanded the case to the district court to determine whether Jones's criminal conviction could be restored based on the other evidence collected, and without that evidence ruled unconstitutional by the Supreme Court.
+The Supreme Court remanded the case to the district court to determine whether Jones's criminal conviction could be restored based on the other evidence collected, and without the GPS data ruled unconstitutional by the Supreme Court.
 During the original investigation, the police obtained cell site location data via a process enabled by the Stored Communications Act.
-Judge Ellen Segal Huvelle ruled in late 2012 that the government could use the cell site data against Jones.The Supreme Court's 2018 decision in Carpenter vs. United States held that Police must obtain a search warrant prior to obtaining cellular location information.
+Judge Ellen Segal Huvelle ruled in late 2012 that the government could use the cell site data against Jones.
 A new criminal trial began in early 2013 after Jones rejected a plea bargain of 15 to 22 years in prison.
 In March 2013, a mistrial was declared with the jury evenly split.
-The Government planned for a fourth trial but in May 2013 Jones accepted a plea bargain of 15 years with credit for time served.
+The government planned for a fourth trial, but in May 2013 Jones accepted a plea bargain of 15 years with credit for time served.

 In October 2013, the Court of Appeals for the Third Circuit addressed the unanswered question of whether warrantless use of GPS devices would be reasonable — and thus lawful — under the Fourth Amendment if police have probable cause to justify the search.
 United States v.
 Katzin was the first relevant appeals court ruling in the wake of Jones to address this topic.
 The court held that a warrant was indeed required to deploy GPS tracking devices, and further, that none of the narrow exceptions to the Fourth Amendment's warrant requirement (e.g. exigent circumstances) were applicable.